10 Best Things to do in Tokyo, Japan

 It took place in an ancient-style tea room.
 I loved seeing the tatami mats, sliding shoji doors, and expert flower arrangements.
 It was very peaceful and relaxing.

-When we arrived, our host invited us to each don a kimono, and taught us a little about the history of matcha in Japan.
+When we arrived, our host invited us to each don a kimono and taught us a little about the history of matcha in Japan.
 She also explained the significance of the tea ceremony and helped us practice some of the movements and etiquette rules before we began.

 We got to enjoy plenty of matcha throughout, as well as wagashi, which are traditional sweet treats.
-The tea ceremony itself was a very calm experience, so honestly it was just what we needed in the midst of a busy few days of sightseeing in Tokyo.
+The tea ceremony itself was a very calm experience, so honestly, it was just what we needed in the midst of a busy few days of sightseeing in Tokyo and was definitely worth making the time for.

 8. Take a sushi-making class